Forecasting climate surprises on longer timescales

 Here I aim to develop a novel, probabilistic methodology to robustly forecast climate surprises such as ice-sheet and AMOC collapse on long timescales.
 This requires simultaneous advances beyond the state of the art on two fronts.

-Development of Fast Earth System Model
+Fast Earth System Model (FESM)

 1. A new generation Fast Earth System Model (FESM) will leverage the latest advances in our understanding of key processes to represent the GrIS, AIS, and AMOC realistically, in a coupled framework and on long timescales.